 Adjusting entries in accounting bridges the gap between cash and accrual accounting, converting cash-based transactions into an accrual-based format.
 This approach is essential for creating reliable financial statements, allowing businesses to track revenues and expenses accurately in the periods they actually occur.

 For business owners, understanding how to make adjusting entry is crucial for maintaining transparent and precise accounting records.
-By properly utilizing general journal adjusting journal entries, businesses can align their accounts with true financial activities, ultimately supporting better decision-making and long-term financial stability.
+By properly utilizing special journal entries, businesses can align their accounts with true financial activities, ultimately supporting better decision-making and long-term financial stability.

 Type of Transaction Adjusting Journal Entries